xxwilliam/group-13-2/README.md

 It is still with Security but in regards with Domestic Violence Victims.
 I want to learn how to develop an App to help all Domestic Violence Victims.
 The App would have things like GPS tracking, a panic button that would send out an alert to an organization or the police.
-To send help asap, too many people have been hurt or have passed away from Domestic Violence and this App would help and Women and Men.
+To send help asap, too many people have been hurt or have passed away from Domestic Violence and this App would help and Women, Men and children.
 This App could be used to help other types of Violence like rape or abduction.
-It could also be a piece of jewellery, with a tiny button on it.
+It could also be ( in the near future placed in a piece of jewellery,) with a tiny button on it.
 This is very different from my 1st and 2nd Assignments ideal job or Career plans I had.</p>

 <p><b><h2>Madiha Sabahat</h2></b></p>

 <p>My Career plans have changed a little bit after assignment 1 and 2.
 I had very little knowledge of IT and how can I progress my career in this field.
 I am currently studying through OUA and RMIT part time.
-After completing my current subject  I have enrolled in “Introduction to Programming” , then I plan to pursue Bachelors in Information  Technology to
+After completing my current subject  I have enrolled in “Introduction to Programming”, then I plan to pursue Bachelors in Information Technology to
 start my career.
 I also want to start working in IT from a beginner level job along with my studies to gain experience in the field.
 I also want to achieve a few certifications and specializations in different aspects of IT to sharpen my skills and increase my knowledge.
 Somewhere down the lane I would like to pursue a masters degree in Cyber Forensics